Ready To Start Your Journey?

-If you’re interested in becoming a lawyer, you may be wondering what type of degree you need to pursue.
+If you’re interested in becoming a lawyer, you may be wondering what type of law schools approved what of degree you need to pursue.
 While a law degree is the most common route to becoming a lawyer, there are some states that allow individuals to become lawyers without attending law school.
 However, most states require licensed attorneys to have a law degree from an accredited law school.

 Undergraduate Degree

-When it comes to becoming a lawyer, there are a few different undergraduate degree options that can prepare you for law school.
+When it comes to what degree do you need to become a lawyer before becoming a lawyer, there are a few different undergraduate degree options that can prepare you for law school.
 While there is no specific major that is required for law school, there are some degrees that can be particularly helpful in preparing you for the rigors of law school and a career in law.

 One of the most popular undergraduate degrees for law school students is Political Science.
 This degree can provide a strong foundation in the legal system and the political structures that shape it.
 According to CollegeVine, Political Science majors have an average LSAT score of 158.3, which is higher than the national average.